Ukomah/algoritm-collections/README.md

 ### Explore the code:

 Each algorithm is located in its own `.ipynb` file.
 You can browse the code and documentation within each directory.

+### Contributing:

+We welcome contributions to this repository!
+If you have an algorithm you'd like to add or improvements to existing implementations, please feel free to submit a pull request.